-I should know: I have vivid memories of playing All-Stars at a friend’s house growing up.
-I couldn’t have been older than 8 at the time, but I still remember its opening screen, with Mario, Luigi, Peach, Toad, and even Bowser all welcoming you to the fun.
+I should know: I vividly remember playing All-Stars at a friend’s house growing up.
+I couldn’t have been older than eight at the time, but I still remember its opening screen, with Mario, Luigi, Peach, Toad, and even Bowser all welcoming you to the fun.
 It felt like backstage with the cast of a hit play.
 And then, those magical words: “select game.”

 All-Stars allowed four Super Mario games, from Super Mario Bros through Super Mario Bros 3, to be upgraded with the Super Nintendo’s upgraded 16-bit graphics.
-That extended graphical power allowed the Nintendo team to redo the backgrounds of the game, drawing new designs with puffy, friendly clouds by hand.
+That extended graphical power allowed the Nintendo team to redo the game's backgrounds, drawing new designs with puffy, friendly clouds by hand.

+Yes!
 All-Stars also gave American audiences a chance to try the infamous black sheep of early Nintendo games, Super Marios Bros.: The Lost Levels.
 Originally created for players who had felt the original Super Mario Bros. was too easy, Lost Levels became notorious for its difficulty.
-Poisonous mushrooms that looked exactly like regular ones could kill players, some levels required jumping on invisible bricks with rapid-fire timing, and wind gusts that blow the player around.
+Poisonous mushrooms that looked exactly like regular ones could kill players; some levels required jumping on invisible bricks with rapid-fire timing and wind gusts that blew the player around.

-The game was ultimately deemed “not fun” by most who played it, and Nintendo didn’t want to risk spoiling its reputation in America as a company that put out impossibly challenging games.
+The game was ultimately deemed “not fun” by most who played it.
+Nintendo didn’t want to risk spoiling its reputation in America as a company that put out impossibly challenging games.
 But All-Stars presented a perfect opportunity.

 Lost Levels is still very hard.
 The game was eased up a bit for All-Stars: poisonous mushrooms are more visible now, for example, but expect to die many times.